1. Home

 When I’m not helping other people’s dogs, I enjoy training with my dog, Grover, and my up-and-coming dog trainer and son, Kyson.

-Melanie Weeks
+Melanie Weeks IAABC-ADT

 I share my life with my dog and two cats.
 In my spare time I love crafts, coffee, and hiking.